+Calleguas Creek TMDL Compliance.
 In addition to the above actions, Camarillo is an active participant in the Calleguas Creek Watershed Management Program (CCWMP).
-Please refer to the December 15, 2016.
-Calleguas Creek Watershed TMDL Monitoring Program Annual Report for the period of July 2015 to June 2016, which was sent to the Los Angeles Regional Water Quality Control Board staff.
+Please refer to the Calleguas Creek Watershed TMDL Monitoring Program Annual Report for the period of July 2016 to June 2017, which was sent to the Los Angeles Regional Water Quality Control Board staff on December 15, 2017.
 This report provides details on compliance with the TMDLs in which Camarillo is listed as a responsible party.
-At this point, the majority of special studies identified in the TMDLs have been completed and almost six years of TMDL monitoring data are available for analysis.
+At this point, the majority of special studies identified in the TMDLs have been completed and almost seven years of TMDL monitoring data are available for analysis.
 Through a review of the special study results and monitoring data, it has been determined that some constituents will not meet the TMDL targets and allocations without implementing further actions.
-As a result, the stakeholders initiated development of an implementation plan to identify the additional actions necessary to meet the remaining TMDL requirements and 303(d) listings.
-The implementation plan will outline the steps Stakeholders will take to address the remaining water quality issues in the Calleguas Creek Watershed.
+We were hopeful that the ban on diazinon and chlorphyrifos would be effective in reducing discharges to meet the final waste load allocation in the Toxicity TMDL.
+However, due to exceedances of chlorpyrifos we will be requesting a time schedule order (TSO) to address this constituent.
+Recommended actions under consideration for a TSO will include increasing outreach and education to property owners with sediment discharges, coordination with RWQCB on agricultural parcels that may drain into the MS4, and outreach to pest control operators that may still use chlorpyrifos for urban pest control.
+As mentioned earlier, Camarillo will also increase construction site inspection frequency and may increase inspection/outreach for any commercial agricultural operations covered by the MS4 permit that could contribute chlorpyrifos.
+Further, the Calleguas Creek stakeholders initiated development of an implementation plan to identify the additional actions necessary to meet the remaining TMDL requirements and 303(d) listings.
+The draft implementation plan outlines the steps Stakeholders will take to address the remaining water quality issues in the Calleguas Creek Watershed.
 It is being developed in two phases.
 Phase I of the implementation plan was issued in February 2015.
 The Phase I Implementation Plan conveys which pollutants are watershed priorities, the magnitude of reduction necessary to bring the priorities into compliance, where appropriate regulatory strategies may affect the water quality objectives, the BMPs to control the discharge of the priorities, and a framework to develop scenarios of watershed controls.
 Phase I will provide the Stakeholders with the tools and a roadmap to develop scenarios of regulatory strategies, institutional controls and watershed actions.
 A draft of Phase II of the plan was released in September 2016 which integrates developed scenarios into the modeling framework to demonstrate that the proposed actions will result in receiving water compliance with standards.
-Between Phases I and II, the stakeholders will collaboratively develop the implementation scenarios.
-The complete implementation plan will be comprised of work products developed in Phases I and II.
+Between Phases I and II, the stakeholders will collaboratively develop the implementation scenarios which may be incorporated into future potential watershed management plans required under the future municipal stormwater permit.